iot-salzburg/panta_rhei/README.md

 Here, you should see that temperature data is produced by the demo stations and consumed only by the central service.

-#### InfraProv - Consumer and DataStack
+### Analytics - Consumer and DataStack
-The Infrastructure Provider consumes all data from the stack and pipes it into a Elastic Grafana and Jupyter Datastack.
+The Analytics Provider consumes all data from the stack and pipes it into a Elastic Grafana and Jupyter Datastack.

 First, some configs have to be set in order to make the datastore work properly: